Jon Robertson: Cowdenbeath

 On 31 January 2013, Robertson returned to Scottish First Division side Cowdenbeath on a months loan deal.

 On 29 August 2013, Robertson again returned to Cowdenbeath, this time on a permanent deal.
 He made his 'third' debut for the club on 31 August 2013, scoring in a 3–2 win against Dumbarton.

 Stenhousemuir

 At the end of the 2014–15 season, Roberston left Cowdenbeath and signed a one-year contract with fellow Scottish League One side Stenhousemuir.
 After one season with the Warriors, Robertson was released by the club in May 2016.

 Alloa Athletic

 Shortly after his release from Stenhousemuir, Robertson signed for recently relegated side Alloa Athletic.

+In July 2023, Robertson signed a one-year deal with Alloa until June 2024.

+Edinburgh City

+On 27 June 2024, Robertson signed with Edinburgh City, becoming captain at the club.